SVA-SE/MATRIX-dashboards/docs/design.md

 In this step, you decide which basic website elements (logo, menu, footer, ...) will be present, and where to display them on the page.
 This will be in parts dependent on the technical solution you have chosen to develop the dashboard, and how much flexibility it allows.

-In general, don't get too creative.
+In general, **don't get too creative**.
 Most people are familiar with the internet and have a set of expectations when it comes to navigating a website.
 Deviating from these expectations will only make your dashboard harder to use.

 Here are were basics web elements are expected to be found:

-- Logo and website name: Top of the page.
+- **Logo and website name**: Top of the page.
 Centered or in the left corner
-- Main navigation menu: Top of the page.
+- **Main navigation menu**: Top of the page.
 Below or to the right of the logo.
 Alternatively in a sidebar to the left of the page.
-- Main content: Occupies most of the screen.
+- **Main content**: Occupies most of the screen.
 Traditionaly will be linear content on a scrollable long page, with fixed width and centered on the screen.
 Alternatively, dashboards can be presented as tiled blocks of content on a grid that takes the whole screen.
-- Footer: Optional but very useful.
+- **Footer**: Optional but very useful.
 A band occupying the whole bottom section of a page.
 Usually contains:
   - logo and name of the page
   - copyright with date of activity and name of the developer/page owner/institute
   - main navigation links